Submitting Data Collections

 To delete a data collection record:

-• Scroll down the record to the sections for the different data types.
+• Scroll down the record to the sections for the different data types that were linked to the Collection.

 • In each of these sections, unlink the entries by clicking the ‘x’ icon in the Actions columns.